mwshinn/PyDDM/doc/quickstart.rst

   You will learn more about these in the upcomming section :ref:`other_params`.

-If we want to use these programmatically, we can use the :meth:`~.Model.parameters` function, like:
+If we want to use these fitted values programmatically, we can use :meth:`~.Model.parameters` to obtain the fitted parameters, like:

 .. literalinclude:: downloads/simple.py
    :language: python